 Be a community builder, and support and encourage others even if they don’t make all the same choices you do.
 Let go of perfectionism in your own life, and allow others that same freedom too.

 Learn to be decisive, and don’t let decision fatigue set in.
-Use these 5 tips to help you make decisions in a world full of options.
+Use these 5 tips to help you how to make easy decisions.